 8. Describe your robust student and teacher profile experience.

 Mainstream students have different learning needs than special education students.
-Most curriculum specialists or developers today need to show the ability to develop curriculum for the inclusive classroom, involving a diverse set of learning styles and interventions (e.g., remediation, enrichment).
+Most curriculum specialists or developers today need to show the ability to develop a curriculum for the inclusive classroom, involving a diverse set of learning styles and interventions (e.g., remediation, enrichment).
 Teacher experience and specialization should showcase your strength in curriculum development.

 Curriculum developers come from many different backgrounds.
 Opportunities exist to transition into and out of education.
 A developer of corporate training programs may be seeking to transition to education.
 Many possibilities exist in ESL curriculum development or other areas in education.

 A fast-growing ESL market overseas can provide you with an opportunity to gain experience.
-Another high growth area is curriculum development for technical training.
+Another high-growth area is curriculum development for technical training.
 List any areas you specialize in – science, technology, environment, math, online instruction, music, or physical education.

 10. Provide examples of your relevant curriculum achievements.